privateprep/coding-space-website/src/pages/locations/custom-online.md

     textAlign: center
     bgColor: "#faf6ee"
     textColor: "#264548"
-    mdContent: A MacOS or Windows computer is strongly preferred for online classes.
+    mdContent: "**T﻿ech requirements:** A MacOS or Windows computer is strongly preferred for online classes.
 Tablets, smartphones and iPads will not work for class.
+Mac and Windows users must install the latest version of Zoom (version 5.5.2 or above)."
 ---